w3c/webrtc-extensions/explainer.md

 #### [API 1]: captureTimestamp

-We propose to add captureTimestamp, type of DOMHighResTimeStamp, to the RTCRtpContributingSource dictionary.
+This specification adds captureTimestamp, type of DOMHighResTimeStamp, to the RTCRtpContributingSource dictionary.
 This surfaces the absolute capture timestamp in the absolute capture time RTP header extension, when it is present or can be extrapolated from previously received data, for the last rendered audio or video frame.
 It can be used for measuring audio video synchronization performance as illustrated in the following exemplar code:

     [receiverAudio, receiverVideo] = peerconnection.getReceivers();